Updated: Jan 14

 The only thing that changes when you get sober is everything.

-Getting in the herd with a peer support group like AA, NA, SMART Recovery, OA, CoDA, SLA, or others, keeps each individual safe and secure from the dangers of addiction.
+Getting in the herd with a peer support groups like AA, NA, SMART Recovery, OA, CoDA, SLA, or others, keeps each individual safe and secure from the dangers of addiction.
 It means developing positive coping skills and having support, as well as offering it to others.

 And what do you do if you don’t have a herd yet or aren’t sure where to find one?
 Reach out to us at Gooding Wellness and we can help get you started.
 We have an extensive list of local resources for you and your loved ones to get the support you need, no matter where you are on your recovery journey.